 Never linger alongside a large truck or bus.
-These vehicles have large blind sports, or "No-Zones" on all four sides.
-If you can't see the driver's face in the side-view mirror, the driver likely cannot see you.
-Merging too close in front of a large truck or bus is especially dangerous.
-Make sure you can see both their headlights in your rearview mirror before merging, and always maintain a large, safe distance behind a large truck or bus.
+These types of vehicles have a blind spot or "No-Zone."
+If you can't see the driver's face in the side-view mirror, the driver does not know that there is a vehicle along side his truck or bus.